 “Older section of city, negroes moving in,” they wrote.

-A map of Dayton was created to help banks figure out what areas were more or less desirable for lending, taking into account factors including “infiltration” of blacks and foreign-born immigrants.
+A map of Dayton was created to help banks figure out which areas were more or less desirable for lending, taking into account factors including “infiltration” of Blacks and immigrants.
 The lowest-rated areas were outlined in red.
 The same was done in 239 cities across the U.S., and the term “redlining” was born.

 1. What is redlining?